martiansideofthemoon/style-transfer-paraphrase/README_DEMO.md

 ### Using the API

 The demo shows how to use greedy decoding as well as nucleus sampling with `p = 0.6`.
 Samples tend to be more diverse with `p=0.6`, sometimes at the expense of semantic accuracy.
-If you are using at a large scale, make sure you use the `generate_batch` API for faster inference.
 Note that sentences should be in their raw form (detokenized) and upto 50 subwords in length.

+If you are using at a large scale, consider using `paraphrase_many.py` which accepts a file as input and outputs paraphrases of it.

 You can also try out other paraphrase models by modifying the model ID at the end of the file path input to `GPT2Generator`.
 Use `model_249` for a GPT2-medium paraphraser, `model_317` for a non-diverse paraphraser and `model_219` for another GPT2-large paraphraser with lesser dataset filtering.